 NetX checks each new asset as it is uploaded to see if its filename matches an existing asset in the same folder.
 Depending on the property setting below, NetX can handle duplicate filenames in the following ways:

 - Version the existing asset with the new asset; the existing asset will be retained as a prior version.
 If this setting is used, no new asset is created.

 - Rename the new asset with a numerical suffix, e.g. filename-1.jpg, filename-2.jpg, etc. If this setting is used, the asset is still uploaded to the folder as usual.

-- Assets cannot be added or moved to a folder that contains an existing asset with a duplicate filename, regardless of the properties above.
+- Assets cannot be added or moved to a folder that contains an existing asset with a duplicate filename, regardless of the properties below.

 - Duplicate filename behavior is not to be confused with the Duplicate Asset Detection feature, which detects duplicates based on file content (MD5 checksum) rather than filename.

 If the value of this property is 0 and an asset is uploaded to a folder with a file name conflict, the existing asset will be versioned.
 If the value of this property is 1, the new asset will be uploaded as usual but renamed with a numerical suffix: filename-1.jpg.